jetakazono/redux-shopping/README.md

 3. Increase and Decrease Product Quantity
    Users can increase or decrease the quantity of a product in their basket.
 4. Sign In and Sign Out
-   Users can sign in to access their personalized basket and account settings.
+   Users can sign in.
-   Users can sign out when they are done.
+   Users can sign out.

 ## Technology Stack